-- 1. All courses shall count in computing the grade point average except courses graded on a pass/fail basis and learning support courses. - 2.
+- 1. All courses shall count in computing the grade point average except courses graded on a pass/fail basis. - 2.
 All curriculum courses are designated by a level and weighted appropriately. - 3.
-All students shall be included except: - A. Students participating in special program offerings - B. Foreign exchange students - C. Post-graduate students - 4.
+All students shall be included except: - A. Students participating in special program offerings - B. Exchange students - C. Post-graduate students - 4.
 In computing grade point average, any failing, as well as passing marks, will be included. - 5.
 There shall be only one weighted level assigned to a given course/class section. - 6.
-GPA and Determination of Class Rank - A. Class rank is determined at the end of each academic year starting in the sophomore year. - B. GPA is a rolling calculation based on current posted and historical grades. - C. GPA for senior awards of academic distinction such as top ten, valedictorian, and salutatorian will be calculated at the end of Term 4 senior year.
+GPA and Determination of Class Rank - A. Class rank is determined at the end of each academic year. - B. GPA is a rolling calculation based on current posted and historical grades. - C. GPA for senior awards of academic distinction such as valedictorian and salutatorian will be calculated at the end of term 4.